Auntie Knitter – Knitted Ties E‑shop

 Graphic Designer, Webdesigner / Developer

-Since the project had a limited resources, we started as a team of two.
-Later, we asked a photographer and a copywriter to join and help us with the content.
-Michal Stancik was working mainly on the physical products in a cooperation with his auntie and he also managed the project.
+Due to limited resources, we started as a small team of two.
+Later, we brought on a photographer and copywriter to enhance the content.
+While I led the design and web aspects, Michal managed the physical production with his auntie and oversaw the project.

 AK symbolAK symbolAK symbolAuntie Knitter website in use on the laptop by a womanAuntie Knitter website in use on the phoneAuntie Knitter brand logo